CruxConnect/crux-docs/Product--SearchCatalog-SubCatalog_and_Inventory.md

     limit: num
     total_item_count: <num>,
   },
-  sort: <str or dict> // whatever was passed in for sort or default
+  sort: [<str or dict>, ...] // whatever was passed in for sort or default
   facets: {
     supplier_name: {
       <name>: {